 Profitable markets: 23

 Individually (bottom to top, left to right):

 On the whole, not that much I can say to critique myself.
-Other than it’s visible in the results I pushed a little harder as the session went on, not necessarily a bad thing but given overall market average I wasn’t really any better off for it.
+Other than what’s visible in the results I pushed a little harder as the session went on, not necessarily a bad thing but given the overall market average I wasn’t really any better off for it.
 I think way too many would-be traders do this, pushing for that feel-good result.
 Sure, the £2 and £3 results aren’t exactly that exciting, but when you team that up with rarely losing you can see how profit builds nicely.
 Taking those small wins consistently is a far more realistic approach too.

 In my mind, and I appreciate it may not be best for everyone as we all operate differently.
-I will always respond positively (in general) to consistency, I just don’t like the feelings and emotions that large up’s and downs bring out in me.
+I will always respond positively (in general) to consistency, I just don’t like the feelings and emotions that large ups and downs bring out in me.
 I guess I’m only so aware of this due to the amount of time I’ve been doing it though.